Luos-io/Documentation/_posts/boards/2019-03-15-powerswitch.md

 {% include card.md %}

 ## Power considerations
-The {{ board }} board allow you to interrupt another circuit up to 10A on 230V AC or 30V DC.
-The blue led on the module indicate when the link between 2 entries on the screw connector is closed.
+The {{ board }} board allows you to interrupt another circuit up to 10A on 230V AC or 30V DC.
+The blue led on the module indicates when the link between 2 entries on the screw connector is closed.
-The {{ board }} board support 5V to 24V DC input.
+The {{ board }} board supports 5V to 24V DC input.